 But come the 1940s, the two brothers had a fallout which prompted Rudolf Dassler to leave and create his own shoe company which he named Puma Schuhfabrik Rudolf Dassler.
 Meanwhile, Adolf turned Gebrüder Dassler Schuhfabrik into present-day Adidas.

 1948 was the year for Rudolf Dassler, the year Puma was officially registered.
-In that same year, Puma released its first football sneaker in the form of the Atom.
-Rudolf Dassler went even further though and created the Super Atom, a pair of football kicks that had screw-in studs to it.
-With this, Puma slowly went into the field of sports, specifically football.
+In that same year, Puma released its first soccer sneaker in the form of the Atom.
+Rudolf Dassler went even further though and created the Super Atom, a pair of soccer kicks that had screw-in studs to it.
+With this, Puma slowly went into the field of sports, specifically soccer.